Sign in

 flexibility

-Don’t Be Afraid to Lose Control
+Don’t Be Afraid to Lose Relinquish Some Level of Control

 As a manager you want to know everything.
 You want to be on top of everything.
 It’s normal to feel a vacuum when your workforce is distributed across the planet.
-But to control a remote team like a normal office environment will sever the flexibility you hope to achieve.
+But to strictly manage to control a remote team like a normal office environment will sever the flexibility you hope to achieve.

 Micromanagement doesn’t work in any office, especially not a virtual office.
 Previously you could wander through the office asking questions and continually communicating.
 Not now.
 Let go and trust your workforce to deliver.
 And if you don’t trust them to deliver, you’re hiring the wrong people.

-Evolve and Learn in the Early Days
+Evolve and Learn from Mistakes in of the Early Days

 Take a lead but remember the importance of flexibility.
 Allow time for the proverbial dust to settle and learn from the process.
 Everything will be new and there will be lots of mistakes.
 Long-term success will depend on how you adapt in the coming months.